datarichard/datarichard.github.io/index.md

 # Hello World

-these are the notes of an ex-neuroscientist trying to pivot to datascience
+these are the notes of an ex-cognitive-neuroscientist trying to pivot to datascience

 > "datascience is statistics on a mac"